 As found in section 7.4.3, the measures have resulted in the average export prices of the subject countries being closer and, in some cases, even exceeding, the average export prices of rebar from other countries not subject to anti-dumping measures.
-The Commission considers that an increase in export prices will reduce injury to the Australian industry as a consequence of it having to match export pricing to maintain volumes.
+As Australian industry prices are influenced by export pricing, the Commission considers that an increase in export prices will reduce price related injury to the Australian industry.

-7.4.13 Impact of measures on profits and profitability
+7.4.14 Impact of measures on profits and profitability

-As a consequence of InfraBuild's requirement to maintain sales volumes, as well as the pressure to align its pricing with that of import prices, InfraBuild has been consistently unprofitable in its sales of rebar.
-Despite these pressures, it has seen some improvement in its profit and profitability position after 2017.
-This may be a result of the measures or the increase in the average price of exports (Figure 12 refers), however, the Commission notes that it also coincides with the sale of InfraBuild (then Arrium) to a new parent entity in 2017 following a period of voluntary administration (section 4.3.5 refers).
+InfraBuild has been consistently unprofitable in its sales of rebar.
+However, it has seen some improvement in its profit and profitability position after 2017.
+This may be a result of the measures or the increase in the average price of exports (Figure 12 refers).